 Because we have no control over the sun, nature photographers spend a lot of time hoping for “good” light and cursing “bad” light—despite the fact that there is no universal definition of “good” and “bad” light.
 Before embracing someone else’s good/bad light labels, let me offer that I (and most other serious photographers) could probably show you an image that defies any label you’ve heard.
 The best definition of good light is light that allows us to do what we want to do; bad light is light that prevents us from doing what we want to do.

-Studio photographers’ complete control of the light that illuminates their subjects is a true art that allows them to create their own “good” light.
-Nature photographers, on the other hand, rely on sunlight and don’t have that control.
-But knowledge is power: The better we understand light—what it is, what it does, and why/how it does it—the better we can anticipate the light we seek, and deal with the light we encounter.
+Studio photographers’ complete control of the light that illuminates their subjects, a true art, allows them to define and create their own “good” light.
+On the other hand, nature photographers, rely on sunlight and don’t have that kind of control.
+But knowledge is power: The better we understand light—what it is, what it does, and why/how it does it—the better we can anticipate and be present for the light we seek, and deal with the light we encounter.

 Energy generated by the sun bathes Earth in continuous electromagnetic radiation, its wavelengths ranging from extremely short to extremely long (how’s that for specific?).
-Among the broad spectrum of electromagnetic solar energy we receive are ultraviolet rays that burn our skin (10-400 nanometers), infrared waves that warm our atmosphere (700 nanometers to 1 millimeter), and the visible spectrum—the very narrow range of wavelengths between ultraviolet and infrared that the human eye sees, in the wavelength range between 400 and 700 nanometers.
+Among the broad spectrum of electromagnetic solar wavelengths we receive are ultraviolet rays that burn our skin (10-400 nanometers), infrared waves that warm our atmosphere (700 nanometers to 1 millimeter), and the visible spectrum that we (and our cameras) use to view the world—a narrow range of wavelengths between ultraviolet and infrared with wavelengths that range between 400 and 700 nanometers.

 When all visible wavelengths are present, we perceive the light as white (colorless).
-But when light interacts with an object, the object absorbs or scatters the light’s wavelengths.
-The amount and wavelengths of light that’s scattered or absorbed is determined by properties of the object.
+But when light interacts with an object, the object absorbs or scatters some of the light’s wavelengths.
+The amount of scattering and absorption is determined by the interfering object’s properties.
 For example, when light strikes a tree, characteristics of the tree determine which of its wavelengths are absorbed, and the wavelengths not absorbed are scattered.
 Our eyes capture these scattered wavelengths and send that information to our brains, which translates it into a color.

 When light strikes a mountain lake, some is absorbed by the water, allowing us to see the water.
 Some light bounces back to the atmosphere to create a reflection.
 The light that isn’t absorbed or reflected by the water light passes through to the lakebed and we see whatever is on the lake’s bottom.

 For evidence of light’s colors, look no farther than the rainbow.
 Because light slows when it passes through water, but shorter wavelengths slow more than longer wavelengths, water refracts (bends) light.
-A single beam of white light (light with an evenly distributed array of the entire visible spectrum) entering a raindrop separates and spreads into its component colors.
+A single beam of white light (light with an evenly distributed array of the entire visible spectrum) entering a raindrop separates and spreads into a full range of visible wavelengths that we perceive a range of colors.
 When this separated light strikes the back of the raindrop, some of it reflects: A rainbow!

-Most photographers (myself included) find homogeneous blue sky boring.
+Most photographers (myself included) don’t like blank blue sky.
+Clouds are interesting, and their absence is boring.
 Additionally, when the sun is overhead, bright highlights and deep shadows create contrast that cameras struggle to handle.
+That means even a sky completely obscured by a homogeneous gray stratus layer, while nearly as boring as blue sky, is generally preferred because it reduces contrast and softens the light (more below).

 Remember the blue light that scattered to color our midday sky?
 The longer orange and red wavelengths that didn’t scatter overhead, continued on.
 As the Earth rotates, eventually our location reaches the point where the sun is low and the sunlight that reaches us has had to fight its way through so much atmosphere that it’s been stripped of all blueness, leaving only its longest wavelengths to paint our sunrise/sunset sky shades of orange and red.